curl/everything-curl/internals/caches.md

 ## HSTS

 HSTS is HTTP Strict Transport Security.
-HTTPS servers can inform clients that they want the client to connect to its host name using only HTTPS going forward and not HTTP, even when `HTTP://` URLs are used. curl keeps this connection upgrade information in memory and can be told to load it from and save it to disk as well.
+HTTPS servers can inform clients that they want the client to connect to its hostname using only HTTPS going forward and not HTTP, even when `HTTP://` URLs are used. curl keeps this connection upgrade information in memory and can be told to load it from and save it to disk as well.

 ## Alt-Svc